Dependency Parsing with Bottom-up Hierarchical Pointer Networks: Experiments

 \subsection{Data}

-We conduct experiments on a wide variety of languages from Universal Dependencies v2.6 \cite{nivre-etal-2016-universal}.
-Following \cite{kulmizev-etal-2019-deep}, we choose ten treebanks from different language families, with different morphological complexity and with different predominances of long-range dependencies.
+We conduct experiments on a wide variety of languages from Universal Dependencies v2.6 \citep{nivre-etal-2016-universal}.
+Following \citep{kulmizev-etal-2019-deep}, we choose ten treebanks from different language families, with different morphological complexity and with different predominances of long-range dependencies.
 These are detailed in Table~\ref{tab:treebanks}.

-Additionally, we test our approach on two widely-used benchmarks: the Stanford Dependencies \cite{de-marneffe-manning-2008-stanford} conversion (using Stanford parser v3.3.0)\footnote{\url{https://nlp.stanford.edu/software/lex-parser.shtml}} of the English Penn Treebank (PTB) \cite{marcus93}, with standard splits and, following \cite{multipointer}, without any PoS tags;\footnote{It has been shown that using predicted PoS tags does not lead to accuracy gains in parsers built on Pointer Networks \cite{ma-etal-2018-stack}.} and the converted dependency variant \cite{zhang-clark-2008-tale} of the Chinese Penn Treebank 5.1 (CTB) \cite{Xue2005} with gold POS tags.
+Additionally, we evaluate the proposed neural architecture on two widely-known benchmarks: the English Penn Treebank (PTB) \citep{marcus93} version with Stanford Dependencies \citep{de-marneffe-manning-2008-stanford} and, following \citep{multipointer}, without any PoS tags;\footnote{It has been shown that using predicted PoS tags does not lead to accuracy gains in parsers built on Pointer Networks \citep{ma-etal-2018-stack}.} and the dependency conversion \citep{zhang-clark-2008-tale} of the Chinese Penn Treebank 5.1 (CTB) \citep{Xue2005} with gold POS tags.

-Following standard practice, we just exclude punctuation for evaluating on PTB and CTB, and, due to random initializations, we report the average Labelled and Unlabelled Attachment Scores (LAS and UAS) over 3 repetitions for each experiment.
+Since random initializations are performed, we report the average Labelled and Unlabelled Attachment Scores (LAS and UAS) over 3 repetitions for each experiment; and, during evaluation, we just exclude punctuation on PTB and CTB following standard practice.